 Your credit score is a major key to managing credit and more.
 Although there are multiple credit scoring methods, FICO scores are most widely used in the U.S. The FICO system uses scores between 300 and 850 with 350 being worst and 850 perfect.
 Your credit score indicates your creditworthiness to lenders and creditors, and can also impact your ability to be hired, qualify for auto insurance or rent your next home.
-Don't give up if your credit scores are hanging out in the basement.
+Most visitors are interested in the credit score needed for a home loan.
+But don't give up if your credit scores are hanging out in the basement.
 It's a long way from the basement to the penthouse suite, but these tips can help you get started.
+And in some cases, there are low credit score home loans.

 First things first: Order copies of your credit reports from each of the three major bureaus -- Experian, Equifax and TransUnion.
 According to federal law, you may receive one free copy of each credit report annually, but you'll be charged a fee for credit scores.
 While the scores the bureaus provide to consumers are not the same as the ones used by most lenders, they should be reasonably close.